NoumenaDigital/npl-integrations/README.md

 ## Building and running with docker locally

-The first deployment possibility consists of running the NPL code and all services locally.
+The project can be built and run locally using docker-compose.
 To run the Noumena Engine, the corresponding docker image is required, which is available under license.
 Please contact Noumena Digital for more information at [info@noumenadigital.com](mailto:info@noumenadigital.com)

-The npl-integrations project can be built and run locally using docker-compose.
+The npl-integrations project can be locally built and all containers run locally using docker-compose.

 ### Pre-requisites